 Once you visit Mostar, you might notice that there are not that many parking garages or parking spots.
 It’s mostly because everybody parks on the side of the road or they have their own spot next to their house or building.
 But don’t be afraid, for there is always a solution.

-Finding delicious food in Mostar is no hard task at all, be it the local food you find in street vendors scatterd troughout the town or the more immersive grilled deliciousness that you find in restaurants in Old Town and it’s vicinity.
+Finding delicious food in Mostar is no hard task at all, be it the local food you find in street vendors scatterd troughout the Mostar town or the more immersive grilled deliciousness that you find in restaurants in Old Town and it’s vicinity.
 Some of our favorite meals include ćevapi, japrak, sarma, dolma, uštipci and peksimeti and many more.
 Your best bet is to choose anything you find delicious on the menu and try your best not to drool all over yourself.

 Places to relax when visiting Mostar

 Now if you are looking for some places where you can just sit down, relax, have a drink and listen to the Neretva river flowing trough the heart of Mostar your best bet are a couple of places in Old Town.
 We recommend going to either one of these places: Mio Pasto, Restaurant Divan, Restaurant Lagero.
 They offer great services and the food is great as well.

 While not as exciting as New York Or Shanghai, Mostar offers a more fun and social kind of night life where you can explore random cafes and clubs and meet new people every day.
 While the music selection isn’t overwhelming, we recommed some great places to grab a beer and have a great time.
-If you want live shows we highly recommend Black Dog Pub.
+If you want to attend live shows we highly recommend Black Dog Pub.
 They have live preformances every week (during the season every night) and sometimes have Pub quizes.
 There are also a couple of clubs like Ali Baba and Daleka Obala that offer a club nightlife.

 Be wary of gypsies